bepsvpt/secure-headers/DOCS.md

 ## Overall

-* Each header in config file has a reference link in phpdoc, reading it will help you knowing what the header doing.
+* Each header in config file has a reference link in phpDoc, reading it will help you knowing what the header doing.
 * If you want to disable a string type header, just set the value to `null` or empty string `''`.

 ## Clear Site Data